What In The World Does Valued Action Mean and Why Do I Need A Diary For It?

 – Working hard means doing jobs that don’t make me happy

-However, despite sometimes being difficult, the more we live a life in line with our values, the greater our sense of fulfilment will be in the long-term.
+However, despite sometimes being difficult, the more we live a life in line with our values, the greater our sense of fulfilment in the long-term.

 That is the reason for this diary; to remind us, each day, how we would like to be in the world, in the hope that it will positively affect our decision-making.